Gunshot Residue: Three-Component Particles and SEM-EDX

 Sampling sites from a suspect who may have fired a weapon are: the web of the dominant thumb and index finger (the region most directly exposed to the gas cloud ejecting from the breech gap and barrel muzzle during firing), the back of the dominant hand, the back of the non-dominant hand, and the palm of the dominant hand.
 In practice, most casework protocols include both hands from all four regions, submitted as four separate stubs (dominant back, dominant palm, non-dominant back, non-dominant palm), to support directional inference about which hand gripped the weapon.

 Additional sampling substrates depending on case circumstances include: vehicle interiors (driver's-side dashboard, steering wheel, door sills, seat fabric), clothing surfaces (cuffs, front torso, collar), and environmental surfaces at a scene (window ledges, floor, seat fabric).
+Complementary chemical evidence from the same shooting event is available from the chemistry of firing distance: Griess and sodium rhodizonate tests, which map nitrite and lead distribution on targets to reconstruct muzzle-to-target range.
 These environmental samples allow the examiner to assess whether GSR was transferred from the suspect to the scene or from the scene to a later occupant.

 The sampling officer must document: time of collection relative to the suspected firing, any handwashing or other activities that would accelerate loss, the area of each stub used for sampling, and the identity of the collection officer (whose DNA profile and particle background must be on file to exclude occupational contamination from officers who regularly handle firearms).